 Sound-stage: Going Epic

-Okay, I admit: I let myself go on epic from time to time.
+Ok, I’ll admit it: I let myself get carried away with epic soundscapes from time to time.
 The choice of which Virtual Orchestra libraries to use has been careful in terms of functionality: as for the rest of the album, the strings section has been assigned to 8dio All Adagio Strings Bundle but, speaking of epicity, the predominant instruments have been a synth sequencer, percussions (8dio Hybrid Tools Vol. 3 + The New Epic Taiko Ensemble), trombones (8dio CAGE Brass) and a full choir (8dio Requiem Professional + Lacrimosa Epic Choir).
 It was hard to fit the various high dynamics and quantity of frequencies, managing the spaces in the stereo panorama and giving the feeling of impact I was looking for.
 The result, however, still leaves me satisfied today.

 Dive Into the Matter